ksamaarora/ksamaarora.github.io/_posts/2020-10-02-Azure-Fundamentals.md

 ---
 layout: post
-title:  Azure Fundamentals
+title:  "Azure Fundamentals"
-date:   2023-12-23 09:29:20 +0700
+date:   2023-10-23 09:29:20 +0700
-tags: [poem]
+tags:
+  - cloud
+  - azure
 categories: jekyll update
 usemathjax: true
 ---

-Below i have compiled all 12 modules and packed them with quick and easy-to-understand notes from my prep.
-Except updates as i go along.
-Check out all 12 modules below.
-2020-08-29-welcome-to-jekyll

-# Module 1 - Describe Cloud Computing
+### Module 1 - Describe Cloud Computing

 Cloud computing is the delivery of computing services, including common IT infrastructure such as virtual machines, storage, databases, and networking, over the internet.

-## Shared Responsibility Model
+#### Shared Responsibility Model

 - **Traditional corporate datacenter:**
   - The company is responsible for maintaining the physical space, ensuring security, and maintaining or replacing the servers if anything happens.